Nova Measuring Instruments (NASDAQ:NVMI) Updates Q1 2022 Earnings Guidance

-Nova Measuring Instruments (NASDAQ:NVMI – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
+Nova Measuring Instruments (NASDAQ:NVMI – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.960-$1.140 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.080.
 The company issued revenue guidance of $122 million-$132 million, compared to the consensus revenue estimate of $118.82 million.

-Several research analysts have recently issued reports on the company.
-Citigroup lowered their price objective on Nova Measuring Instruments from $146.00 to $142.00 and set a buy rating for the company in a research report on Friday, February 25th.
-Bank of America boosted their target price on Nova Measuring Instruments from $150.00 to $160.00 and gave the company a buy rating in a report on Monday, January 10th.
-Zacks Investment Research downgraded Nova Measuring Instruments from a hold rating to a sell rating in a report on Friday, March 4th.
-Benchmark boosted their target price on Nova Measuring Instruments from $136.00 to $146.00 and gave the company a buy rating in a report on Wednesday, November 17th.
-Finally, Needham & Company LLC reduced their target price on Nova Measuring Instruments from $150.00 to $130.00 and set a buy rating for the company in a report on Friday, February 25th.
-One analyst has rated the stock with a sell rating and seven have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $132.63.
+Nova Measuring Instruments (NASDAQ:NVMI – Get Rating) last released its quarterly earnings results on Thursday, February 24th.
+The semiconductor company reported $1.08 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.05 by $0.03.
+The company had revenue of $121.52 million for the quarter, compared to analysts’ expectations of $118.28 million.
+Nova Measuring Instruments had a return on equity of 24.52% and a net margin of 22.37%.
+The business’s revenue for the quarter was up 59.3% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $0.47 earnings per share.
+As a group, analysts expect that Nova Measuring Instruments will post 3.67 EPS for the current fiscal year.

 A hedge fund recently raised its stake in Nova Measuring Instruments stock.
-Royal Bank of Canada lifted its holdings in shares of Nova Measuring Instruments Ltd. (NASDAQ:NVMI – Get Rating) by 26.7% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 1,187 shares of the semiconductor company’s stock after buying an additional 250 shares during the period.
-Royal Bank of Canada’s holdings in Nova Measuring Instruments were worth $122,000 at the end of the most recent reporting period.
-73.22% of the stock is owned by institutional investors and hedge funds.
+Morgan Stanley boosted its holdings in Nova Measuring Instruments Ltd. (NASDAQ:NVMI – Get Rating) by 565.1% during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 95,734 shares of the semiconductor company’s stock after buying an additional 81,340 shares during the quarter.
+Morgan Stanley owned 0.34% of Nova Measuring Instruments worth $9,850,000 as of its most recent SEC filing.
+73.22% of the stock is owned by hedge funds and other institutional investors.

 About Nova Measuring Instruments (Get Rating)